CurtTimson/curtis-timson/content/post/reactjs/201807-reactjs-jest-snapshot.md

 ## Mocking ReactJs Components

-As Jest snapshots will record the full output of a component, this means they'll also record the output of any nested components used within the component your testing.
+As Jest snapshots will record the full output of a component, this means it will also record the output of any nested components used within the component your testing.

+This duplicates the testing of the individual components, and will exponentially increase the complexity of the parent components.

+For example if our `List` component above was to be consumed by an `App` component, all uses of the `List` component will be outputted in the `App` snapshot.